karmaniverous/rrstack/README.md

 ## JSON Shapes and Types

-The public types closely mirror rrule’s Options, with a few adjustments to make JSON persistence straightforward.
+The public types closely mirror rrule’s Options, with a few adjustments to make JSON persistence straightforward and unit-aware operation explicit.

 ```ts
 import type { Options as RRuleOptions } from 'rrule';